Janssen06/Janssen06/README.md

 🔭 I’m currently open to work in Product and Project Management or Product ownership.

-🌱 I’m currently learning python, AI, and keeping current in geospatial.
+🌱 I’m currently learning python, how AI can be incorporated into projects and daily tasks, and keeping current in geospatial.

 👯 I’m looking to collaborate on new projects